External Ids for NEB Gene

 GeneCards Summary for NEB Gene

 NEB (Nebulin) is a Protein Coding gene.
-Diseases associated with NEB include Nemaline Myopathy 2, Autosomal Recessive and Severe Congenital Nemaline Myopathy.
-Among its related pathways are Factors and pathways affecting insulin-like growth factor (IGF1)-Akt signaling and Striated Muscle Contraction.
-GO annotations related to this gene include actin binding and structural constituent of muscle.
+Diseases associated with NEB include Nemaline Myopathy 2 and Nemaline Myopathy.
+Among its related pathways are Cardiac conduction and Factors and pathways affecting insulin-like growth factor (IGF1)-Akt signaling.
+Gene Ontology (GO) annotations related to this gene include actin binding and structural constituent of muscle.
 An important paralog of this gene is NRAP.

 This giant muscle protein may be involved in maintaining the structural integrity of sarcomeres and the membrane system associated with the myofibrils.
 Binds and stabilize F-actin.